smarizvi110/Urdu-KWS-App/README.md

 ### Prerequisites

 - Python 3.6 or higher
-- npm and Node.js (for compiling TypeScript)
+- npm and Node.js (optional, for editing and compiling TypeScript)

 ### Installation